SRGSSR/srgnetwork-apple/docs/GETTING_STARTED.md

     self.requestQueue = [[SRGRequestQueue alloc] initWithStateChangeBlock:^(BOOL finished, NSError * _Nullable error) {
         if (finished) {
-            // Consolidate the self.medias dictionary and display results, or deal with errors }
+            // Consolidate the request results and display them, or deal with errors }
         else {
             // Display a spinning wheel, for example